Children's Code Authorization:

 - Clients do not have past or pending state court cases in Denver or other judicial districts.

 - Clients and their parent/guardian voluntarily agree to participate in the program.

 - Clients agree to and do comply with the Juvenile Diversion Contract.

 - The services available in Diversion are appropriate and meet the needs of the client.

 In general, clients who have committed a Felony 3, 4, 5 or Felony 6 property offense and/or a Misdemeanor 1, 2 or 3 are eligible for Diversion.
-At the discretion of the Juvenile D.A., clients who have committed an M(1) resulting in an assault charge against their parents and/or siblings may be allowed to participate in the program.
+At the discretion of the District Attorney’s Office clients who have committed a misdemeanor resulting in an assault charge against their parents and/or siblings may be allowed to participate in the program.
 These clients and their parents/guardians must agree to participate in family counseling as well as other Diversion programs.